ravigurram8/rgdeploy/README.md

 | jq        | latest  |
 | zip       | latest  |

-For your convenience we have created packer scripts which allow you to create the AMI in your account  ( Create file reference: rg-AMI creation.md file from repo ).
+For your convenience we have created packer scripts which allow you to create the AMI in your account For that you refer to the rg_AMI-creation.md file from repo

 If an AMI with the pre-requisites has been shared with you, you can skip this section

 ### Installing Research Gateway